Are you planning to visit Honduras? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Honduras.

 - Be extra careful with certain appliances because of the difference in frequency.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in Honduras

-In Honduras the power sockets are of type A and B. The standard voltage is 110 V and the standard frequency is 60 Hz.
+In Honduras the power plugs and sockets are of type A and B. The standard voltage is 110 V and the standard frequency is 60 Hz.